tostenzel/tostenzel.github.io/README.md

 - Ruby 3.3.7 works
 - Delete ruby-version file that might overwrite the desired ruby version set by ruby global/local **version_number**
 - in gemfile.lock check that in the BUNDLED WITH section, the bundler version corresponds to the local bundler version (accessible via `gem list bundler`)

-brew install imagemagick for convert command during exec jekyll serve
+- type `brew install imagemagick` for convert command during exec jekyll serve

 Assuming you have [Ruby](https://www.ruby-lang.org/en/downloads/) and [Bundler](https://bundler.io/) installed on your system (*hint: for ease of managing ruby gems, consider using [rbenv](https://github.com/rbenv/rbenv)*).